Access to China Articles

 8. Your website outside China

-For Chinese businesses, there is no simple way to find overseas products and services;
+For Chinese businesses, there is no simple way to find overseas products and services.

 Like most businesses worldwide, Chinese companies start their search for products and services on the Internet.